Successful women meet at the Association of German Women Entrepreneurs conference | DW | 17.05.2019

 Alone among men

-Susanne Kesselstatt often felt completely alone, too.
-The born Comtesse Kesselstadt became a partner in her family's business 25 years ago.
+Countess Susanne Kesselstatt often felt completely alone, too.
+She became a partner in her family's business 25 years ago.

 "Road construction is something wonderful.
 We have a good working atmosphere and 60 apprentices," she says.
 But the people working in this industry are almost all men.
 "The demands made on women continue to be much bigger," she says.
 "You need perseverance."